opitz/moodlehost/README.md

 # MoodleHost

 ## What is this?
 MoodleHost provides a simple CLI command to run an Apache web server with all the trimmings ready to run a Moodle environment for development or testing.
-It is based on the Docker image mooldehq/moolde-php-apache and adds xdebug with sessionkey PHPSTORM.
+It is based on the Docker image moodlehq/moodle-php-apache and adds xdebug with sessionkey PHPSTORM.

-<b>ATTENTION:</b> The resulting web server is by no means secure.
+<b>ATTENTION:</b> The resulting web server is by <i>no</i> means secure.
 Never use it for production environments!

 ## Preliminaries